 The school aims to identify at the earliest opportunity all children who need particular support, to both allow them full access to the National Curriculum and to promote their development and achievements.
 Children with Special Educational Needs and Disabilities are those who require support additional and different from the usual differentiated activity provided by the teacher.
-Each child on the Special Educational Needs Register has their own Individual Education Plan which identifies the child’s strengths and areas for development.
+Each child on the Special Educational Needs Register has their own Individual Provision Mapping which identifies the child’s strengths and areas for development.
 We aim to create as full a picture as possible, drawing information from teachers, the child, parents, support staff and other external agencies.
 This Profile is then used to decide exactly what extra support would be most appropriate.

 SAFEGUARDING AND WELL BEING

 The school has a wide range of Safeguarding policies and procedures.
 Our Child Protection policy is available on request and can be found on the school website.
 All staff are made aware of the procedures in place in relation to Safeguarding through the schools induction process and Staff training.

-Any concerns in relation to the safety and well-being of any child should be reported immediately to the school’s named persons for Child Protection, Mr S. Wright (Headteacher), Mrs. S. Hall (Deputy Headteacher), Mrs L Howarth (Early Years Leader) or Mrs A. Moore (Chair of Governor).
+Any concerns in relation to the safety and well-being of any child should be reported immediately to the school’s named persons for Child Protection, Mr S. Wright (Headteacher), Mrs. A. Taylor (SENDCo), Mrs L Howarth (Early Years Leader) or Mrs A. Moore (Chair of Governor).

 In addition to this the school has a wide variety of policies and procedures relating to health and safety.
 Part of this includes our medication policy and procedures.
-These are available on request and should you need to discuss these further please contact your child’s teacher or Mrs Gledhill in the office.
+These are available on request and should you need to discuss these further please contact your child’s teacher or Mrs Nicoll in the office.